bhoptee/trueman-chiro/src/pages/appointments.md

           **25 Minutes**

-          Treatment with time available for prescription or review of exercises / stretches
+          Treatment with time available for prescription or review of exercises/stretches

-          *Requires you have attended an Initial Consultation*
+          *Requires you to have attended an Initial Consultation*
       - highlight: true
         type: pricing_plan
         title: Treatment